zoltantoth0409/liferay-portal/modules/etl/talend/README.markdown

  Remove components.
 Pick back components from Palette view and configure them as before.

- Tip: Make sure you are aware of all previous configurations otherwise your updated job may not keep the same funcionality as before.
+ Tip: Make sure you are aware of all previous configurations otherwise your updated job may not keep the same functionality as before.

 OSX and Linux users may use these 2 scripts to automatize process: